clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    for inference, their arg spec is `:any` and records nothing.
 An earlier revision marked predicate-tested params `:poly` (never infer).
 That masked the case above and only protected type dispatch through unresolved macros, which the branch treatment of unresolved calls now covers structurally.
+   Narrowed usages need no separate skip, narrowing only happens in branches.
-A nested fn body is a new inference level pushed onto
-   `:param-infers`: its own params start unbranched regardless of enclosing conditionals, and a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it.
+   If spine narrowing ever exists (assert, :pre, guard clauses that throw), a narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even seed inference directly.
+A nested fn body is a new inference level pushed onto `:param-infers`: its own params start unbranched regardless of enclosing conditionals, and a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it.
 A conditional marks